cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-delete.md

   WHERE producer_id IN (SELECT id FROM producers WHERE name = 'foo');
 ```

 For a partitioned table, all of the child tables are locked during the `DELETE` operation when the Global Deadlock Detector is not enabled (the default).
 Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
-For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 ## Examples